Who We Are

-The organization grew over the years and today Trinity Youth Services operates short-term residential treatment centers, mental health programs, an adoption agency and foster care services in California and Texas.
+The organization grew over the years and today Trinity Youth Services operates short-term residential therapeutic program campuses, mental health programs, an adoption agency and foster care services in California.

 The vision and work of our founder and former CEO, Fr.
 Leon Pachis, and those who assisted him, paved the way for a dedicated team of social workers, support workers, therapists, support professionals and administrative staff, who have maintained the agency’s reputation as an exemplary child care service provider in the western United States and have allowed Trinity Youth Services to positively impact the lives of thousands of children since its inception.